Table of Contents[Hide][Show]

 Here are a few tips before you dive in:

-While it can be tempting to jump online and order up a bunch of ingredients, make sure you’re doing enough research about the company and/or brand you are purchasing.
+While it can be tempting to jump online and order up a bunch of ingredients, make sure you’re doing enough research about the company and/or brand you are purchasing your summer skin care from.
 There are a lot of places that incorrectly use the term “natural,” when in fact there are fillers and chemicals in the formula.
 When using fresh produce, always go the organic route as the last thing you want in your mask is a bunch of pesticides.

 Make sure you thoroughly clean your face before masking.